-The mistake of failing to optimise your website for use on a variety of devices will lower engagement and interaction.
+The mistake of failing to optimize your website for use on a variety of devices will lower engagement and interaction.
 For example, any website that takes longer than 3.3 seconds especially on mobile will have a bounce rate of 20% or higher.

 A Mismatch Between Keywords and the Content

-Keywords are central to getting organic search to your website.
+Keywords are central to getting organic searches to your website.
 However, there is nothing worse than having keywords that lead to completely different content.
 Inevitably, this will increase usability and engagement on your website.

 Writing for Search Engine Scanners